 One note to filmakers: There has been a lot of press recently concerning a festival bias toward provocative films, due mainly to Prom Dress winning best film at a major festival last month.
 A huge controversy erupted when the first reviews came out.
 Although the press focused on the weird sexual lifestyles of the main characters - many of the scenes are shot in a bathroom.
-Some reviewer felt the film was too much about their huge consumption of toilet tissue supplies.
+Some reviewer felt the film was too much about their bulk orders & consumption of toilet tissue supplies.
 The inside joke regarding the references to "toilet tissue" as opposed to "toilet paper" was a reference to the wrapping tissue that Mandy sold in her gift shop.
 Many felt that the extensive reference to toilet tissue and air fresheners was obscene and distasteful.
 In spite of this bad press (or perhaps because of it) Prom Dress has received distribution bids and will go global next year!

 Details TBD.
 To be informed about the upcoming 2010 Rappahannock Independent Film Festival, please get connected to us via Facebook, Twitter or join our email list.